fossasia/labyrinth/CONTRIBUTING.md

 To inform other people about your work and to enable them to use our work, consider to create pull requests as soon as possible, after the first small commit.

+### Document How to Contribute

+Contribution is made easy through well documented APIs.
+You can find documentation on how to contribute here:
+- [CONTRIBUTING.md](CONTRIBUTING.md) summarizes ways to contribute and motivates them
+- [README.md](README.md) includes old documentation on how to go about contributions
+- [documentation](documentation) directory includes the files used to document how the labyrinth can be modified.

+Please open [an issue to let us know where to improve the documentation][issue-document-contribution].

+### Add New Ways to Contribute

+You can add new of these entries to [this section][how-to-contribute].
+Please evaluate your idea like this:
+- If it can be done once and is completed, it is an issue, not a task.
+- If it can be done endlessly and is done once, it is a task.
+- If you mix both in a task, think about adding a task enablement issue.

+Then, open a [new issue][issue-new-way-to-contribute].

 ### Add a Dependency

 To make the game more interesting, please add a place which can only be entered